TheSilvered/nest/docs/_syntax.md

 The only difference between while and do-while loops is that do-while loops execute the code once before checking the condition.

+### The return statement

+The return statement is introduced by `=>`.
+If it is followed by an expression, its value is returned otherwise the function returns `null`.

 ### Function declaration

 A function declaration is a hash followed by the name of the function and the